Limeport, Pennsylvania

 Limeport is a small unincorporated community on the Saucon Creek in Lower Milford Township and Upper Saucon Township in Lehigh County, Pennsylvania.
-It is part of the Lehigh Valley, which has a population of 861,899 and is the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley, which has a population of 861,899 and is the 68th-most populous metropolitan area in the U.S., as of the 2020 census.

-It is served by Limeport Post Office, so village residents use Limeport as their mailing address and the ZIP Code is 18060.
+It is served by Limeport Post Office, so village residents use Limeport as their mailing address, and the ZIP Code is 18060.

+Limeport is home to Limeport Stadium, a historic baseball stadium, and the Limeport Inn.

+Education

 Limeport is within the Southern Lehigh School District.
-Limeport is home to Limeport Stadium, a historic baseball stadium, and the Limeport Inn.
+Students in grades nine through 12 attend Southern Lehigh High School in Center Valley.